If you need financing to grow your small business, upgrade equipment or get through a down time, consider an unsecured business line of credit.

 - Do you fall short on some of the common qualification requirements?

-If you answered yes to one or all of the above questions, an online lending forum may be best for you.
+If you answered yes to one or all of the above questions, an online lender may be best for you.
 Let’s look at each type of lender in more detail.

 Keep in mind that banks and credit unions generally have stricter requirements for approval than alternative lenders.

-They also likely will require the following documentation:
+They also likely will require the following information and documentation:

 - Personal and business credit score